JakeJeeperjinks/pricetablecss/README.md

 # Price Table
-Just a basic price table layout that is responsive and relies heavily on bootstrap.
+Just a basic price table layout that is responsive.
 None of the buttons are actually functional.